nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 #### First approach

-Given N nodes in network, the source node make N copies and of the packet but with different destination addresses and then send them ti appropriate host (**N-way-unicast**)
+Given N nodes in network, the source node make N copies and of the packet but with different destination addresses and then send them to appropriate host (**N-way-unicast**)

 Problems:
 * Inefficiency